|Tamara G. Kolda|

 In past work, Tammy oversaw the development of HOPSPACK, a serial, multithreaded, or parallel, derivative-free optimization software framework for efficiently solving nonlinear optimization problems; this new software extends and succeeds her well-known APPSPACK software package.
 See her SIAM Review article on direct search methods for more information on derivative-free search.
 Additionally, Tammy was a contributor to the Trilinos project, a suite of numerical software packages and winner of a 2004 R&D 100 award, and co-lead on the NOX nonlinear solver C++ software package, which is part of Trilinos.
 Tammy has also worked in the area of graph partitioning, considering the problem of partitioning matrices for parallel computing.
 Tammy's thesis work considered the semi-discrete matrix decomposition (SDD) as applied to latent semantic indexing in text retrieval as well as variations on the well-known limited-memory BFGS methods in optimization.

-Currently, Tammy serves on the SIAM Board of Trustees, is the Section Editor for the Software and High Performance Computing section of the SIAM Journal on Scientific Computing, and is an Associate Editor for SIAM Journal on Matrix Analysis.
-She is also Editor-in-Chief for a SISC Special Issue on Planet Earth and Big Data.
+Currently, Tammy serves on the SIAM Board of Trustees, is the Section Editor for the Software and High Performance Computing section of the SIAM Journal on Scientific Computing, is an Associate Editor for SIAM Journal on Matrix Analysis, and is an editor for the new PeerJ Computer Science open access journal.
 She regularly serves on program committees and was co-chair for the 2008 SIAM Annual Meeting; served as the Chair, Vice Chair and Secretary of the SIAM Activity Group on Computational Science and Engineering from 2009-2010, 2007-2008 and 2004-2006, respectively; served as Secretary of the SIAM Activity Group on Linear Algebra from 2001-2003; edited NA Digest from 2005-2010; served as a member of the human resources board for the American Institute of Mathematics; and was Web Editor for the Association for Women in Mathematics from 1997-2002.
 Tammy is also a Distinguished Member of the Association for Computing Machinery (ACM).